kannikakabilar/Kannika-Notas/Docker/README.md

 **What is Docker?**

+Docker is the client-server type of application which means we have clients who relay to the server.
+So the Docker daemon called: dockerd is the Docker engine which represents the server, can run on any OS

 A tool that helps developers create, deploy, and run applications inside "containers."
 It's like a lightweight process, that holds everything an application needs to run, including code, libraries, and system tools independent of environment.

 **Pros:**